Partial Recovery in the Graph Alignment Problem

 Before moving onto the outline of the paper, we briefly comment on the proofs of our results to give the reader a flavor of the rest of the paper.
 The proof for necessity is based on a generalization of Fano's inequality.
 The proof for sufficiency involves designing and analyzing an algorithm which is guaranteed to return a permutation that overlaps with the true permutation on a fraction $\alpha$ of the nodes if our sufficient conditions hold.
 The algorithm we propose has some commonalities with that proposed in \cite{cullina2018partial} in the sense that it also involves the study of the degrees of the nodes of a particular intersection graph.
 However, our analysis is necessarily more involved in order to capture results in a regime ($nqs=\Theta(1)$) which \cite{cullina2018partial} does not cover.

-The rest of the paper is structured thus: in Section \ref{sec:math.model}, we describe the mathematical formulation of our model, introduce our notation, and present our main results.
+The rest of the paper is structured thus: in Section \ref{sec:math.model}, we describe the mathematical formulation of our model, introduce our notation, present our main results, and discuss practical applications and future results.
 We also provide a literature review of existing work on the graph alignment problem and contrast these results to ours.
 In Section \ref{sec:imp}, we give the proof of validity of our necessary conditions and in Section \ref{sec:ub}, that of our sufficient conditions.